Complete HGV Driver Guide UK – Training, CPC & Driving Laws

 Class 2 Licence (Cat C)

 Drive rigid vehicles over 3.5 tonnes.
-Great starting point for new HGV drivers.
-Upgrade to Class 1 later.
+A common starting point for new HGV drivers in the UK.

 📋